Sony A9 II vs RX0

 Studio photographers will appreciate that the Sony A9 II (unlike the RX0) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the RX0 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX0 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A9 II and RX0 can be found, respectively, in the Sony A9 II Manual (free pdf) or the online Sony RX0 Manual.

 So what is the bottom line?
 Is the Sony A9 II better than the Sony RX0 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.